Tech Talk

 Windows 10 EoS: Time to Rethink IT Infrastructure

 As the Windows 10 end-of-support deadline looms, businesses should start planning their transition strategies now.
-But with AI PCs entering the market, how should companies balance upgrading for immediate needs vs. future-proofing for AI advancements?
+With AI PCs entering the market, how should companies balance upgrading for immediate needs vs. future-proofing for AI advancements?

 One potential approach is to maximise the life of existing hardware through strategic upgrades while also preparing for a future move to AI-enabled systems.